The housing recession doesn’t exist and will never exist.

 Potential home builders’ clients may wonder: “Why build something new when there are so many more affordable houses on the market that I can have right now?!“

-This may additionally fuel unemployment since construction companies may need to shrink to survive.
+This may also fuel unemployment since construction companies need to shrink to survive.

 What about the decline in industrial production and wholesale/retail sales?